FuelLabs/fuels-ts/docs/QUICKSTART.md

 forc build
 ```

-You should be seeing something like this;
+You should see something like this;

 ```
 Compiled library "core".